denniskuijs/openremote/docs/4_implementation_ssm_automations.md

 After the volume details are successfully retrieved, the automation will continue to `GetInstanceDetails` step.

 ### 3.2.
 Get Instance Details
-When the `DeviceName` and `InstanceId` are retrived, we can fetch the instance details using the `DescribeInstances` API and the `InstanceId` from the previous step.
+When the `DeviceName` and `InstanceId` are retrieved, we can fetch the instance details using the `DescribeInstances` API and the `InstanceId` from the previous step.
-To attach an `EBS` volume to an instance, it must be reside within the same `AvailabilityZone`.
-In this step I retrieve the `AvailabilityZone` and `hostname` using the `JSONPath` notation in the `API` `response` object.
+To attach an `EBS` volume to an instance, it must reside within the same `AvailabilityZone`.
+In this step, I retrieve the `AvailabilityZone` and `hostname` using the `JSONPath` notation in the `API` `response` object.
 These values are pushed to the `outputs` section for further processing.

 The `hostname` is required to give the correct `tags` (`Name` and `type`) to the new volume that's being created in the next step.